Skip to Main Content

 Referencing & Citing GenAI

-Provide a complete intext citation and reference entry reflecting the GenAI tool used in your course assessment.
+Provide a complete in-text citation and reference entry reflecting the GenAI tool used in your course assessment.

 APA Reference Formula